top of page

 Installation

-• Wood decking installation is straightforward and familiar to most contractors.
+• Wood Decking: Installation is straightforward and familiar to most contractors.
 It allows for easy customization and repairs.

 Maintenance